Kenyan farmers struggle as locusts ravage crops again | DW | 27.01.2021

 According to the Famine Early Warning System, several regions across the Horn of Africa are expected to face a food crisis through until at least May in part due to the locust upsurge.

-While Kenya is still grappling with the impact of the coronavirus pandemic, farmers like Ngatia says it's now far from his mind.
+While Kenya is still grappling with the impact of the coronavirus pandemic, farmers like Ngatia said the virus now far from his mind.

-"We have even forgotten the challenges we have faced due to coronavirus," he says.
+"We have even forgotten the challenges we have faced due to coronavirus," he said.
 "This calamity is more harmful to us than coronavirus."

 "This time, they are much more aggressive than we experienced last year because this time the maize is quite tender," she told DW.
 "They are chewing the maize crops that are not ready.
 They are also chewing the leaves and anything green on sight, the fodder and all that."